MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-private-link/includes/4-when-to-use-azure-private-link.md

 ## Offering customers private access to company-created Azure services

 Suppose your company creates custom Azure services.
 Who consumes those services?
-It could be any of the following:
+It could be anyone in the following list:

 * People who buy your products.
 * Company suppliers or vendors.
 * Your company's employees.

-These are all customers of your service.
+You can say that each consumer is the above list is a *customer* of your service.

 There's an excellent chance that the data accessed and created by those customers is every bit as important as your company's data.
 So your customer's data deserves the same level of privacy and security and your company data.